KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/book/homework/troubleshooting.md

 ### Troubleshooting Exercises
 Try some troubleshooting so you can feel more confident coding on your own!

-1. Open a new file in Atom and save it in your "CodingAndCocktails/session1/html" folder as *troubleshooting.html*
+1. Open a new file in VS Code and save it in your "CodingAndCocktails/session1/html" folder as *troubleshooting.html*

 2. Paste the following code into the file